 Teaching is completely face-to-face and is given in classroom A.0.1 - A.0.2, on the ground floor of the building, to the right of the reception.

 Those who certify that they have a Bachelor / Graduate degree in Geology, Environmental Sciences, Geography, Biology and Chemistry, Mining Engineer, Engineer of Roads, Canals and Ports, Engineer Agronomist, Engineer Geologist, Engineer.
 Chemical or Industrial Engineer.
 Other higher graduates (Graduates / Graduates / Engineers) will also be able to access if they accredit a sufficient level of training in subjects related to the Master's degree.

 Graduates in accordance with foreign educational systems (with degrees similar to the previous ones) may access this Master without the need for the homologation of their degrees, after accreditation that they have a level of training equivalent to the corresponding Spanish Bachelor's degrees and that they empower in the country issuing the degree for access to Postgraduate studies.

 The selection criteria are: the academic record (60%) and the curriculum vitae (40%).

-The approximate amount of the Master, according to the current public prices in the 2019/2020 academic year, was 820 euros (13.68 euros / ECTS), plus about 65 euros of administrative fees.
+The approximate amount of the Master, according to the current public prices in the 2022/2023 academic year, was 820 euros (16,68 euros/ECTS), plus about 65 euros of administrative fees.

-Scholarship grants will be sought from some institutions.
-Depending on the financial availability of the Master, up to two student accommodation grants will be offered for an amount of 1000 euros each.
-Updated information on scholarships on the Master's website.
+The UMA Scholarship Service (https://www.uma.es/becas) announces and manages the wide range of scholarships aimed at students at the University of Malaga.
+In addition, attempts will be made to obtain grants for scholarships from some institutions collaborating with the Master's.
+Depending on the financial availability of the Master, up to two accommodation scholarships for students will be offered for an amount of 1000 euros each.

 Dates and deadlines for pre-registration